johnny49r/jStepper/README.md

 This library will also work with hybrids such as the Rambo and others.

 The code generates STEP and DIRECTION signals in real time.
-The user supplies control pin information via a template structure.
+The user supplies control pin and geometry information via a template structure.

 The library has been tested on the ATMega 2560 platform.
 It should also work on the ATMega 328 and other derivatives of Atmel CPU's.
+Additionally this library or some of its concepts can be ported to other embedded platforms.

+NOTE: If the timer compare outputs are available in your hardware, these can be connected to the stepper drivers.
+This eliminates any timebase jitter caused by overlapping interrupt service routines.

 ### EXAMPLES